sts10/sts10.github.io/_posts/2021-10-26-restic-rsync-backup-ideas.markdown

 > The place where your backups will be saved is called a “repository”.
 This chapter explains how to create (“init”) such a repository.
 The repository can be stored locally, or on some remote server or service.

-Basically we use restic to pull data into these backup repositories.
-So for me, my repository (singular for now) will be on my external hard drive.
+Basically we use restic to "pull" data into these backup repositories.
+So for me, my repository (singular for now) will be on my external hard drive (for simplicity, let's pretend I only have one of those...).

 ### Initializing a Restic repository